So, you want to learn how to market on Twitter?

 Twitter’s casual tone does not mean success on the channel is easy, however.
 Brands face the challenge of navigating through fleeting trends and noisy chatter in order to find an audience.

 A Twitter marketing strategy is an all-encompassing plan for how a brand engages with the social platform.
-This includes formalizing guidelines, assigning roles to social media managers, deciding on a tone your brand should take, figuring out workflows for customer service and DMs, and setting smart, measurable goals to track how you’re doing.
+This includes formalizing Twitter brand guidelines, assigning roles to social media managers, deciding on a tone your brand should take, figuring out workflows for customer service and DMs, and setting smart, measurable goals to track how you’re doing.
 Making these decisions before you start tweeting is a lot of planning, but making these decisions now will set you up for success later on.

 Twitter social media marketing is less product and purchase-oriented than other channels, but it can still be a great traffic driver to your website.
-Make sure to add a link to your website in your Twitter bio, and include links whenever you tweet about a product or service that your audience may be interested in purchasing.
+Make sure to add a link to your website in your Twitter bio, and include links whenever you tweet about a product or service your audience may be interested in purchasing.

 Beyond sales, Twitter is also a strong PR vehicle due to how shareable tweets are, and many brands use it to launch new campaigns or marketing stunts.
 The list of trending topics refreshes regularly and varies by region, so there is always an opportunity to get people talking about your brand if you tweet something that timely and relevant.